Politics

 Share

-The controversy traces back to a disputed zonal congress on February 22, 2025, in Calabar, despite a Rivers State High Court injunction barring it.
-Wike, now Minister of the Federal Capital Territory, backed the event, where Orbih was declared National Vice Chairman with 174 votes. hailed the South-South as the PDP’s bedrock, insisting no further congress was needed.
-However, the Damagum-led NWC and four South-South governors—absent from Calabar—disavowed the congress, appointing Emma Ogidi as caretaker chairman on March 7 and scheduling a new congress for 12.
-This has fueled accusations of overreach and vendettas.
+The controversy traces back to a disputed zonal congress held on February 22, 2025, in Calabar, despite a Rivers State High Court injunction barring it.
+Wike, now Minister of the Federal Capital Territory, backed the event, where Orbih was declared National Vice Chairman with 174 votes.
+He hailed the South-South as the PDP’s bedrock, insisting no further congress was needed.
+However, the Damagum-led NWC and four South-South governors—absent from Calabar—disavowed the congress, appointing Emma Ogidi as caretaker chairman on March 7 and scheduling a new congress for April 12.
+This move has fueled accusations of constitutional overreach and personal vendettas.

-The PDP’s woes are compounded by the NEC meeting’s repeated —originally for March 13 a year of postponements since April 2024—now pushed to May 15 to ongoing litigation over the national secretary position.
+The PDP’s woes are compounded by the NEC meeting’s repeated delays—originally set for March 13 after a year of postponements since April 2024—now pushed to May 15 due to ongoing litigation over the national secretary position.
 The Conference of Professionals in the PDP praised the caretaker committee as a constitutional stabilizing measure, but Wike’s camp sees it as a power grab.
-As legal battles and persist, the PDP’s once-formidable hangs in the balance, with its South-South stronghold now a battleground.
+As legal battles and factional clashes persist, the PDP’s once-formidable unity hangs in the balance, with its South-South stronghold now a battleground.

 Share